thinkerwolf/FredaRpc/README.md

 ## Introduction
 A fast, lightweight, simple RPC framework base on Spring and Netty, without too much dependency, and the configuration is simple.
+If you like this, please click [star](https://github.com/thinkerwolf/FredaRpc/stargazers).

 ## Features
 * Seamless integration with Spring.